 - Both partner universities put together a board of examiners, which is composed of scholars from both countries.
 At the end of the dissertation process, the degree is conferred jointly by both universities (joint degree), or two separate national degrees are conferred, referencing the cotutelle procedure (double degree).

 - For further information, please see the pages of the Konferenz der Rektoren und Präsidenten der Hochschulen in der Bundesrepublik Deutschland, HRK (the Rectors’ Conference).

-All doctoral procedures are overseen and advised by one of the University's five faculties.
+All doctoral procedures are overseen and advised by one of the University's seven faculties.
 The specific admission and registration requirements and further requirements are described in the faculty's regulations for a doctoral degree or the structured doctoral programs.
 For questions on procedures, please contact the Dean's Office in the faculty that is relevant to you!